Fun (and Free!) Things to Do in South Philly | Philadelphia

 Eat what you want.
 Want a cheesesteak?
 Eat a cheesesteak!
 At 9th and Passyunk is where you’ll find the two opposing, battling cheesesteak places.
 I prefer Pat’s.
 I believe both are open 24 hours.
 I do recommend going after an Eagles win, but not after a defeat.
 You will find some grumpy people for sure.

-I don’t care if it’s touristy.
-It’s still a good cheesesteak.
+I don’t care if it’s touristy, it’s still a fun place to take tourists.

 GPS Address for Italian Market: 919 S 9th St, Philadelphia, PA 19147